stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 Since introducing Real-Time Clinical Genomics, there is a need for an automated quality assurance pipeline that guarantees uploaded data meets predefined standards.
 Guaranteeing the data integrity and the reproducibility of these results allows St. Jude to publish statistics that are of interest to scientists and researchers.

 The ultimate goal is to present a comprehensive report much like the [example MultiQC report](https://multiqc.info/examples/rna-seq/multiqc_report.html) for each dataset and sequencing type (and ideally, also on a sample level).
-This would make visible the quality of data offered to researchers and scientists.
-We hope this RFC becomes a forum for open community discussion of the quality properties/attributes are helpful and practical.
+This would make the quality of data offered to researchers and scientists accessible.
+We hope this RFC becomes a forum for open community discussion of quality properties and attributes that are helpful and practical.

 # Current Process